Structured Web Data API Reference

 Preface

-Custom feeds can be created using our Web-based feed builder, which offers two modes: a simple point-and-click Visual Selector, and the more powerful HTML-tags-based Advanced Refinement.
+Structured data feeds can also be created using our Web-based feed builder, which offers two modes: a simple point-and-click Visual Selector, and the more powerful HTML-tags-based Advanced Refinement.

 Overview